brunoamaral/gregory-ai/hugo/content/articles/_index.md

 ---
 title: "Full Listing"
-subtitle: This is the complete list of articles in the database
+subtitle: This is the complete list of Multiple Sclerosis articles in the database

 menu:
   main: